-The Sales Price Trigger condition was met on January 1, 2022, and as a result, holders had the option to convert their 2025 Notes at any time during the calendar quarter ended March 31, 2022.
-The Sales Price Trigger condition was not met during the three months ended April 2, 2022.
-Accordingly, the net carrying amount of the 2025 Notes was reclassified into non-current liabilities.
+The 2025 Notes were classified as current liabilities at January 1, 2022 due to the Sales Price Trigger condition being met on January 1, 2022.
+The Sales Price Trigger condition has not been met during the six months ended July 2, 2022, therefore the net carrying amount of the 2025 Notes is now classified as a non-current liability.

-The principal balance of the 2025 Notes was separated into liability and equity components, and recorded initially at fair value.
+The principal balance of the 2025 Notes was initially separated into liability and equity components, and recorded at fair value.
 The excess of the principal amount of the liability component over its carrying amount represented the debt discount, which was amortized to interest expense over the term of the 2025 Notes using the effective interest method.
 With the Company's adoption of ASU 2020-06 in fiscal 2022, the principal balance of the 2025 Notes is no longer separated between liability and equity components.
 This resulted in an increase to the carrying value of its convertible debt, representing the unamortized debt discount as of January 2, 2022, with an offsetting reduction in stockholders' equity.